-Lord Jesus, you said: “Let the children come to me, and do not hinder them; for to such belongs the kingdom of God.”
+Lord Jesus, You said: “Let the children come to me, and do not hinder them; for to such belongs the kingdom of God.”
 And You took <name here> in Your arms and blessed him <substitute “her” when appropriate>, laying Your hands on him.
-Do this again, Lord Jesus.
-Take <name> into your arms again and bless him.
+Do this again, Lord Jesus, as I pray using the baptismal promises from the day I consecrated him to You.
+Take <name> into Your arms again and bless him.
 Lay Your hands upon him now and deliver him from evil.

 Obeying the Word of our Lord Jesus, and sure of His presence with us, we the parents, <your names here>, on his behalf, by the authority given to us in the Holy Spirit, renew the baptismal promises granted to <name>, whom the Lord has called to be His own.